osmond-lab/eeb314/docs/lectures/lecture-09.md

 \end{align}
 $$

-where $G_z$ and $G_p$ are the amounts of genetic variation in male traits and female preference (this is the "fuel" of evolution, so the rates of evolution are proportional to these variances), $B$ is the covariance between male traits and female preference, $a$ is the strength of sexual selection, and $c$ and $b$ are the strengths of natural selection on male traits and female preference.
+where $G_z$ and $G_p$ are the amounts of genetic variation in male traits and female preference (this is the "fuel" of evolution, so the rates of evolution are proportional to these variances), $B$ is the genetic covariance between male traits and female preference, $a$ is the strength of sexual selection, and $c$ and $b$ are the strengths of natural selection on male traits and female preference.

 This is a linear multivariate model whose dynamics are determined by the matrix